Understanding Flybarless RC Helicopters:

 Satellite/Remote RX Connectivity Wiring2.
 Satellite/Remote RX Connectivity Wiring

-Using a small satellite (remote) receiver as shown above, is a very popular and convenient method used by many people who fly with Spektrum & JR radio systems using DSM2/DSMX protocol.
+Using a small satellite (remote) receiver as shown above, is a very popular and convenient method used by many people who fly with Spektrum radio systems using DSM2/DSMX protocol.

 One or two small satellite/remote receivers are used and plugged into the FBL system to transmit the commands from the radio by way of a small 3 wire conductor harness.
 One wire transmits the PPM (pulse position modulation) signals from the RX to the FBL unit, while the other two are used to power the satellite RX.

 SRXL RX FBL Connectivity Wiring3.
-SRXL RX FBL Connectivity Wiring
+Serial RX FBL Connectivity Wiring

-Last up we have the SRXL serial communication which like the Satellite RX connectivity method uses a simple 3 or 4 conductor wire harness to communicate with the FBL controller, but it uses a serial communication bus/network.
+Last up we have a serial communication connection which like the Satellite RX connectivity method uses a simple 3 or 4 conductor wire harness to communicate with the FBL controller, but it uses a serial communication bus/network.

-The big advantage here is much more data can be transferred and in both directions.
+The big advantage here is much more data can be transferred and can also be sent in both directions.
 This is getting to be the primary method many higher end FBL systems and serious pilots are utilizing since it's compact, light, elegant and powerful.

-Popular RC radio system SRXL serial protocols that most good FBL systems support include: Align/FlySky iBus / Futaba SBUS / JR XBus (Mode B) / JR RJ-01 SMSS / Multiplex SRXL(V1+V2) / Jeti UDI EXBUS / Graupner SJ HOTT SUMD / Spektrum SRXL / Sum PPM serial signal (SPPM).
+Popular RC radio system serial protocols that most good FBL systems support include: Align/FlySky iBus / Futaba SBUS / JR XBus (Mode B) / JR RJ-01 SMSS / Multiplex SRXL(V1+V2) / Jeti UDI EXBUS / Graupner SJ HOTT SUMD / Spektrum SRXL / Sum PPM serial signal (SPPM) / CRSF / ELRS.

 Setting RX Connection Type In FBL Setup ProgrammingSetting RX Connection Type In FBL Setup Programming